 Our Locality Planning forums will be revisiting their priorities in 2021 to ensure that they still reflect the views of people living and working in that locality and the local health and wellbeing data.
-Their current priorities are:

 The updated priorities will inform the partnerships local actions and will be shared with our Community Planning Partners for their locality priority setting in June 2021.